 Witches – Did you know witches can be good, and witches can be bad.
 We definitely distinguish a difference between witches of Halloween and witches of the Wiccan religion.
 Wiccans are nice witches.
 They just happen to share the same name with Halloween witches.
 Halloween witches are definitely evil, and can cast evil spell on people.
 More on Witches

-Vampire - An evil creature who rises from their coffin during a full moon to find victims.
+Vampire – An evil creature who rises from their coffin during a full moon to find victims.
 They bite the necks of victims, sucking out their blood.
-Victims themselves become vampires.
+As a matter of fact, the victims themselves become vampires.
 More on Vampires

 Origin and History of Halloween – the roots of Halloween date back centuries, back to Celtic holiday of All Hollow’s Eve.

 Pumpkin Nook’s Halloween Central– From how to carve pumpkins to pumpkins facts, myth and lore.

 Halloween Party Recipes – For pumpkin carving parties, Halloween parties and the big night.